 The transitional constitution stipulates the separation of religion and state.
-It prohibits religious discrimination, even if the president declares a state of emergency.
+It prohibits religious discrimination, even if the President declares a state of emergency.
 It states that all religions are to be treated equally and that religion should not be used for divisive purposes.

 The transitional constitution provides for the right of religious groups to worship or assemble freely in connection with any religion or belief, solicit and receive voluntary financial contributions, own property for religious purposes, and establish places of worship.
 The transitional constitution also provides religious groups the freedom to write, issue, and disseminate religious publications; communicate with individuals and communities on matters of religion at both the national and international levels; teach religion in places “suitable” for this purpose; train, appoint, elect, or designate by succession their religious leaders; and observe religious holidays.

-The transitional constitution specifies the regulation of religious matters within each state is the executive and legislative responsibility of the state government.
+The transitional constitution specifies that the regulation of religious matters within each state is the executive and legislative responsibility of the state government.
 It establishes the responsibility of government at all levels to protect monuments and places of religious importance from destruction or desecration.

 The transitional constitution allows religious groups to establish and maintain “appropriate” faith-based charitable or humanitarian institutions.